-On 1 April, the Public Health Agency issued regulations and general guidelines regarding our shared responsibility to prevent transmission of COVID-19.
-Everyone has a personal responsibility to prevent transmission.
 You should avoid any large social gathering such as parties, weddings, funerals and other events attracting many people at the same time.

 Prior to all events and public gatherings, the Public Health Agency recommends that the organisers do a risk assessment.
 A model for assessing and addressing potential risks is available here (in Swedish).

 Updated: 11/6/2020 11:12:18 AMOpen in new tab

 What rules apply to operators of public transport?

 According to the general guidelines published by the Public Health Agency, public transport operators should:

 - limit the number of passengers per vehicle, and